beliveau-lab/TigerFISH/README.md

 ## Demos and Tutorials

 Our comprehensive [Read the Docs page](https://beliveau-lab-tigerfish.readthedocs-hosted.com/en/latest/) contains step-by-step instructions for deploying the test demons on three small datasets that summarize each of the core run modes in Tigerfish (Repeat Discovery Mode, Probe Design Mode, and Probe Analysis Mode) and seperately, a larger real dataset to design oligo probes against the chr9 HSAT repeat in the CHM13 genome.
-Approximate expected run times and their correspomding expected output directories for each of these demos to complete are described as follows:
+Approximate expected run times and their corresponding expected output directories for each of these demos to complete are described as follows:

 - [Repeat Discovery Mode](https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/repeat_discovery_test/expected_output): 110 seconds
 - [Probe Design Mode](https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/probe_design_test/expected_output): 83 seconds